ProfCupcake/CUPLIB/Simple Spectrum Device Signals/README.md

 Features I'd *like* to add:
 - Implement Spectrum Device "transmit" function, which will add a signal for others to track
-- Implement TFAR and/or ACRE integration, allowing Spectrum Device to track active radios (this will likely be a separate script)
+- Implement ACRE integration

-Features that are *not* included, and not planned:
+Features that are not included, and not planned:
 - Terrain/obstacles blocking signals
 - Proper signal strength simulation (it simply works on a 0-100% scale, relative to the max/min ranges of signals)